blm768/dotfiles/vim/README.md

 # Vim/NeoVim configuration files

-This directory follows the NeoVim configuration layout, but the deploy script symlinks the files to the correct location so Vim can use them too.
+This directory follows the NeoVim configuration layout, but the deploy script creates symbolic links to the files in the correct location so Vim can use them too.